pluralsight/guides/published/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 In this tutorial, I will be showing you how to build a simple file storage service.
 We shall be making use of VueJS to handle the front-end interactions, Flask for the back-end, and RethinkDB for database storage.
 I will be introducing a number of tools as we go, so stay tuned.

 In the first part of this series, I will be focusing on building out the back-end for the application.
 Later, I'll cover implementing some of the principles taught here in your current workflow either as a Python developer, Flask developer, or even as a programmer in general.
-In the first part of this series, I will be focusing on building out the back-end for the application.
-Later, I'll cover implementing some of the principles taught here in your current workflow either as a Python developer, Flask developer, or even as a programmer in general.

 ### Building the API